Standard of Care Analysis

 What additional records, policies, or testimony should be requested before the theory is advanced further?

-Lexcura Summit supports attorneys who require a disciplined review of care delivery, deviation theory, chronology, documentation integrity, and causation structure before deeper litigation investment or expert development.
+Lexcura Summit supports attorneys who need disciplined review of care delivery, deviation theory, chronology, documentation integrity, and causation structure before deeper litigation investment or expert development.